 So, should we believe it or call it a myth?
 Well, even Scientists have mixed opinions on this, and it’s pretty hard to conclude as there’s no substantial evidence proving cell phone radiation causes cancer or the opposite.

 Well, it’s still a puzzle for us, but here’s what we can say – ‘Prevention is better than cure.’
 So, if you’re the kind of person who believes that cell phone radiation causes cancer, then here’re the steps you can take to avoid the radiation [ideal cases]

 - Stop spending more time on your cell phones

 - When on calls, use the speaker mode or a Bluetooth headset to maintain a distance between the cell phone and your head

 - Do not keep it near your pillow when you are sleeping

 - If you still have that phobia, use RF shielding which can block the RF signals

-If you’re the other kind of person who doesn’t believe cell phone radiation cause cancer, then here’s what you can do –
+If you’re the other kind of person who doesn’t believe cell phone radiation causes cancer, then here’s what you can do –

-- Make people of aware of using technology in a balanced way
+- Make people aware of using technology in a balanced way

-- Explain them about the radiation types, and which type of radiation actually causes cancer
+- Explain to them about the radiation types, and which kind of radiation causes cancer